SUCCESS: Students publish and win awards

 Robley Browne's story "Tractor Boy," which appeared in the April/May 2014 issue of Down in the Dirt Magazine, was selected to be included in the publisher's annual collection of work entitled, "Need to Know Basis."
 Robley is a San Francisco Advanced Workshop student.

-Kathie Jacobson's poem "Dearest" is forthcoming in Hermeneutic Literary Chaos Literary Journal.
+Kathie Jacobson's story "Still Life" is forthcoming in Driftwood Press.
+Her poem "Dearest" is forthcoming in Hermeneutic Literary Chaos Literary Journal.
 Her story "Migration" is the featured story during the week of August 10, 2014 in Necessary Fiction.
 Her story "Waste" appeared in May Pithead Chapel.
 Her story "Newtown" appeared in the October 2013 issue of Sassafras Literary Magazine.
 Kathie is a San Francisco Advanced Workshop student.

 Cecile Barlier has had several publications.
 Her story "Resilience" is forthcoming in Crack the Spine.
 Her story "Crow in Boots" appears in Penmen Review in July 2014.
 Her story "Polish Dusk" is forthcoming in The Saint Ann's Review.
 Her story "Forgetting" appears in the 4th issue of The Literary Journal of Lindenwood University, and was just nominated for a 2016 Pushcart Prize.
 "Wednesdays of the Japanese Wave" appears in the spring 2014 issue of Serving House Journal.
 Her story "The Door Test" appears in the May 2013 issue of Amarillo Bay, "Final Grand Jete" appears in the April 2013 issue of Knee-Jerk Magazine, "Full of Grace" appears in the Spring 2013 issue of The Tower Journal, and "A Gypsy's Book of Revelation" was nominated for a 2015 Pushcart Prize.
 Cecile is a San Francisco Advanced Workshop student.